harshk04/GestureVolume/README.md

 ## Dependencies
 To run GestureVolume, you need the following dependencies:

-Python (version 3.7 or higher)
+1. Python (version 3.7 or higher)

-OpenCV
+2. OpenCV

-Numpy
+3. Numpy

+4. Time

+5. HandTracking Module

 You can install these dependencies by running the following command:
 `pip install opencv-python numpy`